-You’d get sick if you had 18 tablespoons of coconut oil, but you’ll feel great on 1 tablespoon of Brain Octane, the most potent extract of coconut oil (caprylic acid).
+The fact is, you’d get sick if you had 18 tablespoons of coconut oil, but you’ll feel great on 1 tablespoon of Brain Octane, the most potent and brain-fueling extract of coconut oil.

 If you really want to take advantage of the most powerful medium chain fatty acids and the rarest parts of coconut oil, you’ll benefit the most from the cognitive aspects of an ultra-distilled, upgraded MCT like Brain Octane Oil (pure C8) or XCT Oil (C8 and C10).

 Brain Octane (Pure C8) provides the fastest rise in energy and focus and it’s what I start my day with.
 XCT is more affordable than Brain Octane Oil but doesn’t pack as much of an energetic or cognitive punch.
 Both help your metabolism to burn fat.

 The capric acid in XCT Oil doesn’t break down into ketones as quickly as pure caprylic, but capric acid is more affordable (but still works) so you can save money by going with the XCT.
 XCT Oil still goes to brain energy, just not as quickly as Brain Octane.
 Both can be used for energy without processing by the liver, unlike many other fats and oils.

 - Use Brain Octane Oil if you want the maximum cognitive benefit and quickest digestion.
 Now it comes in these travel-friendly, leak-proof 3-oz bottles.
 Try it out and see how you feel.